marcopaganini/snip/README.md

 *   Uses a simple text file for the database.
 *   CLI commands to edit the database manually.
 *   CLI commands to list the contents of the database in a formatted way.
+*   Supports syncing of multiple hosts via a git repo.
 *   Automatically saves a time stamp with the command.
 *   Written in pure shell.
 To install just copy one file to `/usr/local/bin` or any other location in your `PATH`.